Manage your money

 Looking to plan for your financial future on YouTube?
 You can manage your money by setting monetization goals and a budget, then learning how to measure how you’re doing.

-Not every channel needs formal monetization goals, but if you want to earn money on YouTube, setting milestones around how much you want to earn can help lay the foundation for your success.
-Your goals can be smaller milestones or ambitious plans.
+Not every channel needs formal monetization goals, but if you want to earn money on YouTube, setting milestones can help lay the foundation for your success.
 Here are some examples:

-- I want to earn at least $20/month from my channel.
+- I want to earn at least $50/month from my channel.

 - I have 2 channels and want to increase earnings from each channel by 10% over the next month.